Geography of Croatia: Hydrography

 The largest part of Croatia—62% of its territory—is encompassed by the Black Sea drainage basin.
 The area includes the largest rivers flowing in the country: the Danube, Sava, Drava, Mura and Kupa.
 The rest belongs to the Adriatic Sea drainage basin, where the largest river by far is the Neretva.
 The longest rivers in Croatia are the 562 km Sava, 505 km Drava, 296 km Kupa and a 188 km section of the Danube.
 The longest rivers emptying into the Adriatic Sea are the 101 km Cetina and an only 20 km section of the Neretva.

 The largest lakes in Croatia are 30.7 km2 Lake Vrana located in the northern Dalmatia, 17.1 km2 Lake Dubrava near Varaždin, 13.0 km2 Peruća Lake (reservoir) on the Cetina River, 11.1 km2 Lake Prokljan near Skradin and 10.1 km2 Lake Varaždin reservoir through which the Drava River flows near Varaždin.
 Croatia's most famous lakes are the Plitvice lakes, a system of 16 lakes with waterfalls connecting them over dolomite and limestone cascades.
 The lakes are renowned for their distinctive colours, ranging from turquoise to mint green, grey or blue.
 Croatia has a remarkable wealth in terms of wetlands.
 Four of those are included in the Ramsar list of internationally important wetlands: Lonjsko Polje along the Sava and Lonja rivers near Sisak, Kopački Rit at the confluence of the Drava and Danube, the Neretva Delta and Crna Mlaka near Jastrebarsko.

 Average annual precipitation and evaporation rates are 1162 mm and 700 mm, respectively.
 Taking into consideration the overall water balance, the total Croatian water resources amount to 25163 m3 per year per capita, including 5877 m3 per year per capita from sources inside Croatia.

 Climate

+Most of Croatia has a moderately warm and rainy subtropical highland climate (Cfb) as defined by the Köppen climate classification.
+The northern Adriatic coast and islands, as well as the Dalmatian coast's hinterland are characterised by the warm temperate climate (Cfa) climate and most of the central and southern Adriatic coast and islands have the Mediterranean climate (mostly Csb) climate.
+The highest elevations are characterised by the Df climate.